02 Mar The Role of Natural Gas in Our Energy Sources

 Phasing into Natural Gas

 Lawmakers and business people alike understand the need to reduce the effect of energy sources on the environment, while replacing inefficient power.
-Aging sources are being phased out, increasingly in favor of natural gas.
+Aging infrastructure sources are being phased out, increasingly in favor of natural gas.

 Shifting energy resources is necessary – and these shifts need to be made proactively.
-It’s easy to take for granted how easily we can access energy, whether it’s considering the energy required to run a business or simply flipping on a light switch in your own home.
+It’s easy to take for granted how easily we can access electric or natural gas as energy, whether it’s considering the energy required to run a business or simply flipping on a light switch in your own home.
 If we think about our energy sources before we are in a crisis where we face a lack of resources, we will be better prepared for transitions.
 None of us are immune to the challenges with replacing energy sources, like the energy access issues New England faces today and in the near future.